-Worldwide Lightning Detection, Advanced Severe Weather Prediction and Alerting
+Worldwide Lightning Detection Providing Advanced Severe Weather Prediction and Alerting

-The Earth Networks Total Lightning NetworkTM (ENTLN) incorporates patent pending systems and methods for the detection of lightning activity to provide unmatched global IC and CG detection efficiency.
-It is the first integrated in-cloud (IC) lightning and cloud-to-ground (CG) detection network deployed on a global basis capable of detecting long range IC lightning at high efficiencies critical for the advanced prediction of severe weather phenomena such as:
+The Earth Networks Total Lightning NetworkTM (ENTLN) incorporates patent-pending systems and technology to provide unmatched in-cloud and cloud-to-ground lightning detection.
+It is the first in-cloud (IC) lightning and cloud-to-ground (CG) detection network deployed on a global basis capable of detecting long range in-cloud lightning at high efficiencies critical for the advanced prediction of severe weather phenomena such as:

 - Heavy rainfall/monsoons